Gillou38/Drying-open-source-solution/02 - Developing/Dryer Leïa/README.md

 - No structure on the front side to tread drawers

+- Fix together with angle connector

 Drawers
 -------

 How to join OSB panels to make a drawer?

+-   fix it on a light pin structure

 -   metal plates (more parts, expensive)